ayushh0406/cold-email-AI/README.md

 # 📧 Cold Email Generator

 **Cold Email Generator** is an AI-powered tool that helps service companies generate personalized cold emails.
-It extracts job listings from a company's careers page and crafts outreach emails, including relevant portfolio links fetched from a vector database.
+It extracts job listings from a company's careers page and crafts outreach emails, including relevant portfolio links fetched from a vector database..

 ---